lrq3000/stackbit-gatsby-theme-diy-libris/README.md

 ## Install

+### Locally
+Install node.js (preferably version 14.15.1).
+Install git.

+Then launch a git commandline, clone this repository somewhere, cd inside, and then type:

+`npm install && npm run build && gatsby develop`

+This will install gatsby, install the necessary plugins and build the gatsby website (and search index), and then launch a local development server (default port: 8000, hence open the address http://localhost:8000 to access the website locally once gatsby is running).

+### Deployment online
 You can create a site on Stackbit and import this repository to kickstart your own showcase+documentation website.

 ## Additional features